mmamaev/timeboard/doc/source/doing_calculations.rst

 - if a schedule is explicitly given as method's parameter, then use this schedule;

-- else use the schedule supplied as a parameter of this workshift when it has been instantiated;
+- else use the schedule attached to this workshift when it has been instantiated;

-- if no such parameter was given to the workshift constructor, use the default schedule of the timeboard.
+- if no `schedule` parameter was given to the workshift constructor, use the default schedule of the timeboard.

 Determining duty
 ----------------